Chrome Extension + Laravel API: Complete Architecture Guide

 function extractProductFromPage() {

-// This is site-specific - you'll need different logic for different e-commerce platforms
+// Site-specific: different logic for different e-commerce platforms

 const title = document.querySelector('h1.product-title')?.textContent;